aica-technology/api/docs/docs/getting-started/04-timer-example.md

 make a component run slower or faster, respectively.

-The timer component has a special parameter called `timeout`, which is the duration in seconds that the timer should be active until
+The timer component has a special parameter called `timeout`, which is the duration in seconds that the timer should be active.
+At the end of the timeout period, it will be in the "timed out" state.

-The `events:` field of a component associates component predicates with events.
+The `events` field of a component associates component predicates with events.

 ```yaml
     events: